egison/egison/design/type-pm-compatibility.md

 An extension fallback is a production path whose acceptance has not yet been connected to the executable core inference theorem by a validated translation.
 The fallback may continue to use Egison's existing type checker and evaluator.
-Compatibility warnings observe the fallback; they do not replace it, reject it, or reinterpret it.
+Outside-core warnings observe the fallback; they do not replace it, reject it, or reinterpret it.

 Warnings should be emitted once per relevant source occurrence where